Iga-yaki Earthenware grill: Made from the Special Ancient Clay from Iga, Japan

 - The grill body is designed to work as a hearth, which also helps the heat to build slowly and prevents the grill from becoming too hot.

 - By filling the outer reservoir with the water, it works as a drip pan, where the excess fat from the cooking can drain through the gaps of the slightly inclined grate.
 This system not only helps the healthier cooking, but also keeps the grease from draining directly over the flame.

-- With the combination of FIR, heat-retention system, and the outer reservoir mentioned above, this ceramic grill could cook the ingredients to the desirable doneness while keeping the smoke release minimum.
+- With the combination of FIR, heat-retention ability, and the work of outer reservoir, this earthenware grill can cook the ingredients to the desirable doneness while keeping the smoke release minimum.

 - Set the grill body (bottom part) over the gas stove top.
-Fill the outer reservoir with the water to 80% full.
+Fill the outer reservoir with water about 80%.
 Set the top grill on the grill body.